Must-Haves for 2 Babies Under 2

 Try to find some time each week to carve out some “me-time.”
 Whether that means sending them to Grandma’s house for the morning, daycare, preschool, or even just going to a weekly playgroup, where they can play and be distracted by other kids.

-So, if you can afford preschool or daycare, it’s a great way to give yourself a break, and offer your child an outlet – and a jump start on social skills – as well.
+So, if you can afford preschool or daycare – check for options for half day programs and consider starting out with just 2 or 3 days a week to save some $$ – it’s a great way to give yourself a break, and offer your child an outlet — and a jump start on social skills.

 8. Try to Overlap Nap Schedules As Much As Possible